-Dean, College of Urban Planning and Public Affairs
+Dean, College of Urban Planning and Public Affairs; professor of public administration

 The Great Recession will have American cities cutting services and raising fees for years to come, according to Michael Pagano in his blog for The Atlantic Cities.

 His perspective comes from the annual “City Fiscal Conditions” report that he has co-written since 1991 for the National League of Cities, which examines data for America’s 100 largest cities and surveys finance officers in hundreds of towns of 10,000 or more.